OmK1103/Devanagari-Character-Recognition/README.md

 # Devanagari-Character-Recognition
 This is a brief summary of the Devanagari character recognition project.
+To my knowledge, apart from the students who took the machine learning course in semester 1 2017-18 at my institute, nobody has worked on this exact problem with the same/similar dataset.
+Devanagari OCR is still a highly challenging problem when the dataset contains noise.

+The Dataset

+Eight pages from a very old book written in the Sanskrit language were photographed.
+Bounding boxes were manually drawn around every character and an automated script would then create a separate photo of the bounding box.
+The character present in this and the accents were also manually identified, and this data was stored using unicode in python.
+Thus, each photo had one character, and 0 - 4 accents.
+If joint characters were encountered, both the characters were considered.

+Pre-processing the data

-#Pre-processing the data The dataset is a set of 34,168 RGB images, containing one or more digits in them.
-The labels for all the images are provided.
-Also, bounding boxes are provided in the form of X and Y co-ordinates for every digit in every image.
-Pre-processing included three steps:
+The dataset is a set of 2,949 RGB images, containing one or two characters and 0-3 accents in them.
+Pre-processing included two steps:

-    Cropping the image discarding the region outside the bounding boxes.
-    Resizing the image to a 64x64 resolution.
-    Kernel sharpening using a 3x3 matrix : [[-1,-1,-1],[-1,-9,-1],[-1,-1,-1]]
+    Binarizing the images to Black and White using Otsu's method.
+    Padding each image to 216x216 resolution (the largest image was of 190x182 resolution), and then resizing to 100x100.

-#Network Architecture
+Network Architecture

-Conv1 : 5x5x3 convolution, 32 filters, zero-padding : yes (done for all conv layers) Activation : ReLU max_pool (2x2)
+Conv1 : 3x3x1 convolution , 16 filters, zero-padding : yes (done for all conv layers) Activation : ReLU max_pool : false

-Conv2 : 5x5x3 convolution, 64 filters Activation : ReLU max_pool (2x2)
+Conv2 : 3x3x1 convolution, 32 filters Activation : ReLU max_pool : true, (2x2)

-Conv3 : 5x5x3 convolution, 128 filters Activation : ReLU max_pool (2x2)
+Conv3 : 3x3x1 convolution, 64 filters Activation : ReLU max_pool : false

-Conv4 : 5x5x3 convolution, 200 filters Activation : ReLU max_pool (2x2)
+Conv4 : 3x3x1 convolution, 128 filters Activation : ReLU max_pool : true, (2x2)

-Conv5 : 3x3x3 convolution, 300 filters Activation : ReLU max_pool (2x2)

-Dense layer : 1024 units Activation : ReLU dropout : 0.5
+Dense layer 1 : 512 units Activation : ReLU dropout : 0.5

-Readout layer : 5 units (Assuming a maximum of 5 digits per image) Activation : Softmax
+Readout layer : 128 units (128 classes)Activation : sigmoid

-Optimizer used for training : Adam, with learning rate 10^(-4) We used Adam instead of the usual batch gradient descent, because the learning rate changes as you train - it auto-estimates the momentum factor for training from two moment values calculated from the cost and the change in weights.
+Optimizer used for training : Adam, with learning rate 10^(-2)

+Training and Results

-#Training Trained for 38 epochs on a NVIDIA 940M GPU.
-Time taken was ~100 minutes.
+Trained for 5 epochs on a NVIDIA 940M GPU.

-#Results Initial loss value : 7.12 Final loss value : less than 0.1 Accuracy on the test set : 79.66%
+Accuracy on the test set : 52%

-#How to run this on my machine Read the images whose digits are to be recognised using the cv2.imread() function.
-Download the checkpoint files and the weights file, and save them.
-In the main function, create an object of the SVHN class using the load_model method: obj = SVHN.load_model(name = '/address of the checkpoint and weights files/') obj.get_sequence(image you read using cv2) This should print the result to the terminal.